mmbman/Katagiri/1987-05-23-Karma-in-Buddhism.md

 And one more space is *above the head*.
 Above is something mysterious.
 But it helps us so much, when we are confused.
 When you are confused, you always pray.
 To where?
 You say God, but where is God?
 You always look up to the sky, don’t you think so? *[He chuckles.]* So *space above* is wonderful: clear, vast openness.

 So even though we say *space* – what is space?
 Not the philosophical term, but practically, what is space?
 Front, back, behind, to the right, to the left, beneath, and above.
 Those [aspects of] space should be understood, but intellectual understanding is very narrow.
 A problem is that intellectual understanding fully believes that it is perfect understanding, but it is just a speck of dust.
 You always love the front; that’s it.
-You don’t reflect upon, you don’t accept with compassion, the relationship among human beings.
+You don’t reflect upon the relationship among human beings, you don’t accept the relationship among human beings with compassion.
 If you ignore this, you never exist in peace and harmony.
 So if you want to live in peace and harmony, you have to take [in] many kinds of space: front, behind, to the right, to the left, above, beneath.

 But it is a fact that we have intellectual understanding.
 So from now on, what we have to do is to *train* our intellectual patterns.
 In other words, change a little bit.
 Change means patting our head and [saying], *[he laughs,]* “Okay, you are good – but wait a minute.
 I will tell you something; a little more broad aspect of human life which you don’t know.
 I think you shouldn’t hit [things], or throw [them] away; no, you should take care of [them].”
 That [is what] *change* means.